Two core benefits of investing in property overseas are high-yield rental income and capital appreciation.

 One of the smartest and fastest ways to achieve currency diversification is to invest in property overseas.

-This immediately moves money outside of the United States and into a different market, creating a store of value in a different currency.
+This immediately moves money outside of the United States and into a different market, creating a store of value in a different currency and economy.

 This can insulate you from risk because that market may be immune to disruption in the U.S. market and fare better than the United States during the next crisis.

-An overseas property investment can also bring diversification of market, type of investment, and type of property… all welcome by-products on top of currency diversification.
+An overseas property investment can also bring diversification of market, type of investment, and type of property… All welcome benefits on top of currency diversification.

 It’s also a bolthole that you can escape to if life becomes unbearable for you back home.